-In this tutorial, we will learn about process priorities and how we can tweak the priorities with nice command in Linux.
+In this tutorial, we will learn about nice command in Linux with examples.

 Linux nice command comes pre-installed with the package - "coreutils".
 You might try installing the following package depending on the distribution you choose.